mesemus/vuelidate-property-decorators/README.md

 ## Dynamic validations

-Both the argument of `@Validate(...)` and the value of `@Validations()` can be a function.
-In this case the function is called (reactively) with `this` set to the component instance.
+Both the argument of `@Validate(...)` and the value of `@Validations()` can be a function that is called (reactively) with `this` set to the component instance.

 Example: